p10rahulm/your-static-website/README.md

 scroll_amount_to_activate_sharer = 20

-# Below we set attributes for the popup
+# There are various changes that can be made to how the popup works below
 [params.popup]

-# Below is the global popup switch.
-This has to be true for there to be any popups on the site.
+# 36. Below is the global popup default.
-# TO activate in a given page, this global switch has to be set to true, and the popup_active has to be true in the
-# page front matter (in the content folder)
 popup_active = true

-# Should popup be shown once per session or persist across browser close? default is persist
+# 37. Should popup be shown once per session or persist across browser close? default is persist.
+This is done by setting a small cookie on client browser
 reload_popup_once_per_session = false